UniMath/agda-unimath/src/graph-theory/universal-directed-graph.lagda.md

       t
 ```

-The Hofmann-Streicher universe of presheaves on a category `𝒞` is the presheaf
+The Hofmann–Streicher universe of presheaves on a category `𝒞` is the presheaf

 ```text
      𝒰_𝒞 I := Presheaf 𝒞/I